-Section 903.2.9: add Section 903.2.9.3 to read as follows:
+Section 903.2.9.4 and 903.2.9.5; delete exception to 903.2.9.4 and add Section 903.2.9.5 to read as follows:

-903.2.9.3 Self-Service Storage Facility.
+903.2.9.5 Self-Service Storage Facility.
 An automatic sprinkler system shall be installed throughout all self-service storage facilities.

-(Reason: Fire departments are unable to inspect these commercial occupancies and are unaware of the contents being stored.
+(Reason: Fire departments are unable to regularly inspect the interior of these commercial occupancies and are unaware of the contents being stored.
 Previous allowance to separate units by fire barriers is difficult to enforce maintenance after opening.)